ithot-all/mongoose-acid/README.md

 :sunglasses: mongoose transaction helper

 ### prompt
-if you are using mongodb's multi-document transaction capabilities, your version of mongodb needs to be larger than 4.0, and you need a replication set for transactions to work, in future mongodb4.2, multi-document transactions will be supported on sharding
+if you are using mongodb's multi-document transaction capabilities, your version of mongodb needs to be larger than 4.0, and you need a replication set for transactions to work, in future mongodb4.2, multi-document transactions will be supported on sharding (redis is recommended for front-end design, such as seckill system, etc., mongodb is not suitable for this kind of scenario even if it USES transactions, it only guarantees data integrity).

 ### install
 ```